Interstate 66: Interstate 81 to Dunn Loring

 I-66 begins at a directional T interchange with I-81 near Middletown, Virginia.
 It heads east as a four-lane freeway and meets US 522/US 340 at a partial cloverleaf interchange.
 The two routes head south to Front Royal and north to Lake Frederick.
-I-66 continues east and crosses the Blue Ridge at Manassas Gap, paralleling SR 55 (John Marshall Highway) and meeting US 17 at a partial interchange with no access from southbound US 17 to westbound I-66.
-SR 55 also merges onto the freeway at this interchange, forming a three-way concurrency that ends near Marshall, with SR 55 leaving along with U.S. Route 17 Business (US 17 Bus.) and US 17 leaving at the next exit.
+I-66 continues east and crosses the Blue Ridge at Manassas Gap, paralleling SR 55 (John Marshall Highway) and meeting US 17 at a partial interchange with no access from eastbound I-66 to northbound US 17.
+SR 55 also merges onto the freeway at this interchange, forming a three-way concurrency that ends near Marshall, with SR 55 leaving along with U.S. Route 17 Business (US 17 Bus.) at a diamond interchange and US 17 leaving at the next exit, also at a diamond interchange.
 The freeway then passes through Bull Run Mountain at Thoroughfare Gap.

-Expanding to six lanes, and continuing to parallel SR 55, I-66 enters the towns of Haymarket and Gainesville, reaching interchanges with US 15 (James Madison Highway) and US 29 (Lee Highway) in each town, respectively.
-The highway then expands to ten lanes and heads to the south of Manassas National Battlefield Park and to the north of Bull Run Regional Park.
-The highway reaches another interchange with US 29 and passes to the north of Centreville and meets SR 28 (Sully Road) at an interchange with cloverleaf and stack elements to it.
-SR 28 heads north to Dulles International Airport and south to Manassas.
+Expanding to six lanes, and continuing to parallel SR 55, I-66 enters the towns of Haymarket and Gainesville, reaching the diverging diamond interchange with US 15 (James Madison Highway) and the partial cloverleaf interchange with US 29 (Lee Highway) in each town, respectively.
+The highway then expands to ten lanes (with HOT lanes) and heads to the south of Manassas National Battlefield Park and to the north of Bull Run Regional Park, after meeting SR 234 (Prince William Parkway) at a trumpet interchange.
+The highway reaches a partial cloverleaf interchange with US 29 and passes to the north of Centreville and meets SR 28 (Sully Road), SR 620 (Braddock Road), and SR 657 (Walney Road) at an interchange with cloverleaf and stack elements to it.
+SR 28 heads north as a freeway to Dulles International Airport and south as an arterial to Manassas.

-The freeway then meets SR 286 (Fairfax County Parkway), US 50 (Lee Jackson Memorial Highway), and SR 123 (Chain Bridge Road) at a series of interchanges providing access to D.C. suburbs.
+The freeway then meets SR 286 (Fairfax County Parkway), US 50 (Little River Turnpike), and SR 123 (Chain Bridge Road) at a series of interchanges providing access to D.C. suburbs.
 The Orange Line and Silver Line of the Washington Metro begin to operate in the median here, as the highway reaches a large interchange with the I-495 (Capital Beltway).

-I-66 has two tolled HOT lanes from US 29 in Gainesville to the Capital Beltway.
+I-66 has four variably tolled HOT lanes from US 29 in Gainesville to the Capital Beltway, meaning the price depends on the traffic.
+It is often called the I-66 Express Lanes Outside the Beltway.